FAQ | Published on 21st May 2021

 Large format porcelain sheets are a smart way to achieve clean, minimal surfaces with fewer joints.
 They bring a premium look to interiors and make day-to-day cleaning easier thanks to reduced grout lines.

-Large format porcelain sheets are increasingly popular with homeowners, architects, and designers who want a clean, modern finish without the visual interruption of grout lines.
-They create a sleek look on walls and floors, are easy to maintain, and can replicate the appearance of natural stone or marble at a fraction of the upkeep.
+Large format porcelain sheets are becoming increasingly popular among homeowners, architects, and designers looking to achieve a clean, contemporary finish without the visual interruption of grout lines.
+These expansive panels create a seamless, sophisticated look across walls and floors, while being durable, low-maintenance, and versatile in design.

 View our large format porcelain products